Nuclear and Many Body Physics

 For more information, contact Professor Calvin Johnson.

-Currently we investigate the dynamics of associating polymers.
-In our novel MD/MC simulation the polymers are modeled as strings of beads, the ends of which can connect to each other.
+Dr. Baljon’s research is on associating polymers.
+In a novel MD/MC simulation the polymers are modeled as strings of beads, the ends of which can connect to each other.
 These connections are temporary and can break due to temporal fluctuations or applied stress.
 New connections form when polymers come close to each other.
 At high concentration and low temperature a network forms (see picture), the topology of which can be characterized using network theory.
-We currently do this for changes in network topology that occur when the system is under a uniform or oscillatory stress.
+She has published on the changes in network topology that occur when the system is under a uniform or oscillatory stress.

-In the area of biophysics, we study the morphology of the inner mitochondrial membrane.
-This we do in collaboration with faculty in biology (Dr. Frey) and mathematics (Dr. Salamon and Dr. Nulton).
+In the area of biophysics, she studied the morphology of the inner mitochondrial membrane in collaboration with faculty in biology (Dr. Frey) and mathematics (Dr. Salamon and Dr. Nulton).

 Both undergraduate and graduate students are actively involved in this research and most are coauthors of professional publications.
 Many have attended conferences and presented posters or short talks.
 UG can join the group during the semester in which they take junior level classical mechanics.
 Graduate students are invited to join during their first semester at SDSU.
 Currently summer stipends are available for 2014 and 2015.
 Students who are already involved in the research are given preference over new students.
 If you are interested, please stop by my office (room P-134).